monome/docs/norns/play.md

 Use **E2** to navigate down the left column of the PSET screen.
 Use **E3** to navigate down the right.
-The currently loaded PSET will have an asterisk `*` next to it
+The currently loaded PSET will have an asterisk * next to it {: .label }

 **save PSET**